Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

 Next, we evaluate how these simulations match other observational constraints.

-\subsection{The Kepler Dichotomy}
+\subsection{The Kepler dichotomy}

 The Kepler sample has a much larger number of planetary systems exhibiting single transiting planets than multi-transiting ones \citep{lissaueretal11a,fabryckyetal14}.
 Almost 80\% of the Kepler candidates are in single transiting systems.
-This has been referred as the Kepler dichotomy \citep{johansenetal12,fangmargot12,ballardjohnson14,moriartyballard16}.
+This has been referred to as the Kepler dichotomy \citep{johansenetal12,fangmargot12,ballardjohnson14,moriartyballard16}.
 Different scenarios have been proposed as an attempt to explain this dichotomy.
-On one hand, it has been suggested that this remarkable excess of single transiting planets is indeed real, i.e., single transiting planets are truly singles \citep[e.g.][]{johansenetal12}.
-On the other hand, it has been suggested that the dichotomy is only apparent and that the excess of single transiting planets arises from observing higher multiplicity systems where only one planet transits \cite[e.g.][]{izidoroetal17}.
+On one hand, it has been suggested that this remarkable excess of single transiting planets is indeed real, that is, single transiting planets are truly singles \citep[e.g.,][]{johansenetal12}.
+On the other hand, it has been suggested that the dichotomy is only apparent and that the excess of single transiting planets arises from observing higher multiplicity systems where only one planet transits \cite[e.g.,][]{izidoroetal17}.

-Synthetic transit observations of a mix of {\it stable} and {\it unstable} systems produced in \citet{izidoroetal17} suggest that the Kepler dichotomy arises from observing multi-planet systems with planets in mutually inclined orbits.
-System with low mutual inclination (mostly {\it stable} systems) contribute mostly to observed high-N planet systems and large mutual inclinations of {\it unstable} systems produce naturally a peak in the observed planet-multiplicity distribution at ${\rm N_{det}=1}$. \citet{izidoroetal17} matched the Kepler dichotomy by invoking that Kepler planets comprise about $\lesssim10\%$ of {\it stable} and $\gtrsim$90\% of {\it unstable} systems.
-If this is correct the Kepler dichotomy consists of a dichotomy in the inclination distribution rather than in planet multiplicity.
-We thus investigate here also how our simulations match the Kepler-dichotomy and how our results compare to \citet{izidoroetal17}.
+Synthetic transit observations of a mix of stable and unstable systems produced in \citet{izidoroetal17} suggest that the Kepler dichotomy arises from observing multi-planet systems with planets in mutually inclined orbits.
+Systems with low mutual inclination (mostly stable systems) contribute mostly to observed high-N planet systems and large mutual inclinations of unstable systems naturally produce a peak in the observed planet-multiplicity distribution at ${\rm N_{det}=1}$. \citet{izidoroetal17} matched the Kepler dichotomy assuming that Kepler planets comprise about $\lesssim10\%$ of stable and $\gtrsim$90\% of unstable systems.
+If this is correct, the Kepler dichotomy consists of a dichotomy in the inclination distribution rather than in planet multiplicity.
+Therefore, here, we also investigate how our simulations match the Kepler dichotomy and how our results compare to \citet{izidoroetal17}.